google/crosvm/docs/book/src/devices/fs.md

 You can now add files to the shared directory.
 Any files you put in the `guest_shared_dir` will appear in the `host_shared_dir` on the host machine, and vice versa.

+## Running VirtioFS as root filesystem

+It is also possible to boot crosvm directly from a virtio-fs directory, as long as the directory structure matches that of a valid rootfs.
+The outcome is similar to running a chroot but inside a VM.

+Running VMs with virtio-fs as root filesystem may not be ideal as performance will not be as good as running a root disk with virtio-block, but it can be useful to run tests and debug while sharing files between host and guest.

+You can refer to the [advanced usage](../running_crosvm/advanced_usage.md#with-virtiofs) page for the instructions on how to run virtio-fs as rootfs.